je-nunez/find_an_auction/README.md

 `play.api.libs.json._` library for this.
-The issue is that the auctions are returned by eBay paginated, hence, all these pages have to be requested first from eBay (eBay have a limit on the number of API of requests per day, in the order of thousands only), then concatenated, and the result converted into JSON string to output.
+The issue is that the auctions are returned by eBay paginated, hence, all these pages have to be requested first from eBay (eBay has a limit on the number of API of requests per day, in the order of thousands only), then concatenated, and the result converted into JSON string to output.